kinow/kinoshita.eti.br/index.md

 ---

 Hello!
 I am Bruno Kinoshita or “kinow”, born and raised in São Paulo city, Brazil.
-A typical _Paulistano_ but now based in Auckland CBD, Aotearoa New Zealand.
+A typical _Paulistano_ but now based in Auckland city, Aotearoa New Zealand.

 Head on to the blog for posts about languages, writing, music, and computer programming.
 Or check out my portfolio where I post drawings, illustrations,